csci104/site/_includes/writeups/websearch-1.md

 #### TXT File Parsing

-We have provided an implementation of a `.txt` file parser that you may **use for reference** when completing the following MD parser.
+We have provided an implementation of a `.txt` file parser (`txtparser.h/.cpp`) that you may **use for reference** when completing the following MD parser.
 We assume `.txt` file can contain no hyperlinks to other pages, so we only need to parse the text for search terms.

 #### Markdown Parsing

 You should complete the derived MD parser class in `md_parser.cpp` that implements the `parse` function to parse a simplified MarkDown format.
+If you are unfamiliar with Markdown you may like to read [this webpage](https://www.markdownguide.org/basic-syntax) and especially the [links section](https://www.markdownguide.org/basic-syntax/#links).
 We will only support normal text and links in our Markdown format and parser.
 In addition to text, you should be able to parse MD links of the form `[anchor text](link_to_file)` where `anchor text` is any text that should actually be displayed on the webpage and contains searchable terms while `(link_to_file)` is a hyperlink (or just file path) to the desired webpage file.
 A few notes about these links:

 + The anchor text inside the `[]` could be anything, except it will not contain any `[`, `]`, `(`, or `)`.
 It should be parsed like normal text described in the previous paragraph
 + A valid link will have the `(` immediately following the `]`, with no characters between.
 If that is not the case, then the text is not a link.